iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 ### Open source software are more secure

 It's not that opensource software is necessarily better engineered...it is that without the sourcecode it is impossible to see what a program does.
-So opensource software is seen as more secure as it is the only kind of software that can be checked for security at all without needing to blindly trust someone...everything not open-source can't be checked and by this has to be seen as insecure
+So opensource software is seen as more secure as it is the only kind of software that can be checked for security at all without needing to blindly trust someone...everything not open-source can't be checked and by this has to be seen as insecure.

 > In a voting process, the ballot needs to be kept secret not the protocol or process.